 There are a few beach resort towns if you want to just relax in the sun, such as Kovalam or Varkala.

-That's just a couple of suggestions for Kerala, hope it helps! about 9 years ago
+That's just a couple of suggestions for Kerala, hope it helps! over 9 years ago

 TI suggest you begin in Southern Kerala, in Kochi (Cochin), and work your way up the Malabar Coast all the way to Mangalore.
 From there, you can drive or take a bus on a good, mostly new highway connecting it to Bangalore.
 From Bangalore you can easily traverse across another good road or take the Shatabdi Express Train to Chennai.